-Reach out to local governments with the leastLGC - identify needs and practical ways to assistresourcesSMAC - assist in technical support
+Reach out to local governments with the least resources

+LGC - identify needs and practical ways to assist

+SMAC - assist in technical support

 How can we reach those who might need help, and how can we assist them?

 Allen Serkin added that even though COGs vary in their abilities, they may still have more capabilities than the small jurisdictions in need.
 Solving this issue regionally rather than locally will be more efficient.